anfe67/EUROBIS-QC/eurobisqc/examples/EXAMPLES.md

 Furthermore, a module called **many_random_records** has been provided, with a function **many_randoms** that can accept an integer
 (if not provided the default will be 100) that will run a number of times the **process_random_record**.
 ---
+### Processing the entire database
+**run_mssql_whole_db.py** can be used to process the main DB with two parameters: with_multiprocessing and with_logging.
+It runs either by splitting the list of active datasets among a pool of processes OR by giving the entire list to a single process, which will act sequentially.

+It is important that if using multiprocessing, only one of these pools will run.
+This is because normally the database locks is active at the row level and if two processes will attempt to lock the same database row, one of them will be denied and an exception shall be generated.

+---
 ### Running examples from the Python console - without GUI
 A Graphical User Interface has been provided for some of the examples, just to be able to cherry-pick examples in a fast way.
 A DUI is by no means necessary to run the example